radixdlt/radixdlt-javascript/packages/application/README.md

 > 💡 Friendly reminder: the observables will not start emitting values until you have subscribed to them

-> 💡 Friendly reminder: make sure to handle the returned value of the `subscribe()` function, by adding then to a [`Subscription`](https://rxjs-dev.firebaseapp.com/guide/subscription) object.
-Otherwise behaviour is undefined and you might experience all sorts of weird errors (memory leaks).
+> 💡 Friendly reminder: make sure to handle the returned value of the `subscribe()` function, by adding then to a [`Subscription`](https://rxjs-dev.firebaseapp.com/guide/subscription) object, otherwise behaviour is undefined and you might experience all sorts of weird errors (e.g. memory leaks).
 >

 However, we can also interact with the [Radix Core API](https://youtu.be/dQw4w9WgXcQ) without using any wallet, using the property `api`, like so: